I'm Nikolaos Tzimos

 Frameworks

-flink spark storm hadoop kafka mysql postgresql mongodb cassandra
+spark flink storm hadoop kafka kafka mysql postgresql mongodb cassandra SQLite DuckDB

 Programming Languages